Trurl0/Tankard/README.md

 # Tankard
 Top-down shooter without controls, the players code the behaviour of their units in real time.
 Built with Python3 and pygame.

+A nice way of getting into programming with python and some violence.

 ## How to play:

 The following variables in config.ini define the user input files: